Winter skies

 Churchill and Area Tour

-Cultural talk with elder
+Cultural talk

-Presentation or demonstration from Cree, Metis, Dene and Inuit peoples including traditional knowledge and cultural history sharing, smudging, and drumming circles.
+Presentation or demonstration from Cree, Metis, Dene and Inuit peoples, including traditional knowledge and cultural history sharing, smudging, and drumming circles.
 The CNSC is located on Treaty 5 land.

 Farewell